noelex/rclnet/README.md

 - Humble Hawksbill
 - Foxy Fitzroy

+Supported Operating Systems:
+- Ubuntu
+- Windows

+Should also work on Mac OS but untested.

 ## Getting Started
 rclnet provides project templates to help you getting started quickly.
 You can install the templates using the following command:
 ```